gijswijnholds/med_nl/README.md

 "Assessing Monotonicity Reasoning in Dutch through Natural Language Inference"

-If you found any of the code/data/paper useful, please cite our article:
+If you found any of the code/data/paper useful, please cite [the article](https://aclanthology.org/2023.findings-eacl.110/):

 ```
 @inproceedings{wijnholds-2023-assessing,